 Persons with refugee status and beneficiaries of subsidiary protection have unrestricted access to the labour market, including self-employment, under the same conditions as German citizens.
 They are entitled to all supportive measures offered by the labour agency.
 This includes qualification offers and training programmes, but also costs which may result from the need to have professional qualifications recognised.
+There are some specialised training and qualification programmes for migrants from which refugees also benefit, like vocational language courses or integration courses (see below Access to education).

 Recognition of professional qualifications has been often described as a major practical obstacle for access to the labour market.
 This does not only affect refugees but other immigrants as well.
 The German government therefore has set up an information portal offering advice on the necessary procedures (“Recognition in Germany”).
+However, the recognition of qualifications remains challenging despite its clear positive effects on integration into the labour market as well as integration more generally.

 Available official statistics on unemployment only distinguish between nationalities, but not between residence statuses of persons concerned.
 Therefore, it is not possible to determine how many beneficiaries of international protection have successfully integrated into the labour market.

-A “brief analysis” on the integration of refugees into the labour market was published in February 2020.
+Research on the labour market integration of refugees over the last decade points to a relatively successful integration in the long run: a “brief analysis” on the integration of refugees into the labour market was published in February 2020.
 It is based on the “IAB-BAMF-SOEP-survey”, a long-term study on the living conditions of persons who have come to Germany as asylum seekers between 2013 and 2016.
 The main conclusions of the study include the following:

 - About 50% of the persons surveyed has found employment within five years after the arrival, which implies that integration into the labour market is taking place faster in comparison to earlier years.